 However, the Rolling Thunder does a fraction of the damage that Gibraltar's Defensive Bombardment does, and gives enemies plenty of time to clear the area - a decreased cooldown in Season 6 doesn't help it out a lot either.

 Bangalore is a useful starting Legend, but once you've got the ropes, it's best to move on.

 - Double Time - Taking fire while sprinting makes you move faster for a brief time.

 - Smoke Launcher - Fire a high-velocity smoke canister that explodes into a smoke wall on impact.

 - Rolling Thunder - Call in an artillery strike that slowly creeps across the landscape.

 Besides the mobility options Octane offers to the player, this character does not offer a lot of options offensively or defensively.
 The reduced cooldown time for his jump pad in Season 5 will do little to make him viable.

-Launch Pads can come in handy, but any team with Wraith or Loba will be mobile enough without the need for Octane's speed.
+Launch Pads can come in handy especially with their new double jump, but any team with Wraith or Loba will be mobile enough without the need for Octane's speed.

 - Swift Mend - While not taking damage, Octane restores health over time.

 - Stim - Move 30% faster for 6 seconds.
 Costs 10 Health to use.
 Reduction to slows while active.